 RICHMOND & WANDSWORTH SOCIAL GROUPS

 The Boroughs of Richmond upon Thames and Wandsworth work with Resources for Autism to run social groups for adults on the autism spectrum.
-There are two groups: the younger group is primarily aimed at younger adults (from 18 to roughly mid-20s) and the other one (AutenRichmond) is for adults of all ages.
 These groups offer the people who attend the opportunity to meet friends, take part in fun activities, learn new skills and get support and advice.
 Do email firstname.lastname@example.org or call Resources for Autism on 020 8458 3259 or 07792 484196 for more information.

 When: Every other Thursday, from 6.00pm to 8.00pm.